 - Social Commerce Messaging

 Facebook’s messaging app continues to grow in influence and users, with a streamlined interface for quick and simple communication.
+Simple and effective communication is a trademark of experts at the website http://checklistmaids.com/.
 This aspect of running a Facebook Shop is particularly intriguing, opening up options to buy directly through live chat by interacting with a retail bot.

 - Audience Targeting